acewins727/WSCommands/README.md

 \
 If `Repeat` is set to `true`, the commands will run every single time the world is loaded (or every time a player joins the world if `DedicatedMode` is set to `true`.)
 If `DedicatedMode` is set to `true`, the commands will run for every single player that joins the world for the first time.
+  </p>
+</details>

+### important:
 `/wsc [target] forcerun` will run the commands directly
 `/wsc [target] reset` will run the commands again the next time you load the current world
+`/wsc null` is a command that does not do anything

 Commands don't run at world creation ?
 Try doing `/wsc forcerun` (need OP), if it shows a message in red saying it was unable to run the command, you probably forgot a comma somewhere in your config (all lines have a comma except the last one)

 Commands do run but gamerules aren't set ?
 Minecraft is very specific with the capitalization of the gamerules (`gamerule keepinventory` or `gamerule Keepinventory` for example will NOT work as the correct capitalization is `gamerule keepInventory`)

 Be very careful when going from a command block directly to the json file as you have to replace anything inside the command that the json format uses (ex: `\` becomes `\\`, `"` becomes `\"` and `'` becomes `\'`)
-  </p>
-</details>

 A config file called WSCommands.toml will be generated in the config folder, most important information should be contained there

-### important:

-Commands do run but gamerules aren't set ?
-Minecraft is very specific with the capitalization of the gamerules (`gamerule keepinventory` or `gamerule Keepinventory` for example will NOT work as the correct capitalization is `gamerule keepInventory`)

-Be very careful when going from a command block directly to the config file as you have to replace anything inside the command that the format uses by adding an anti-slash before (ex: `\` becomes `\\`, `"` becomes `\"` and `'` becomes `\'`)

 Join my [discord server](https://discord.com/invite/hxbh7UcxgJ) for support about my mods!